-It was Monday afternoon, during my shift at The Big Bad Woof (holistic pet supply store) in Takoma DC, when I learned two kittens had been left outside the front door earlier that morning.
-A community member of Takoma Park, where 9 out of 10 members owns a pet, saw them in a carrier and delivered them to the town’s animal woman known for her rescue efforts.
+Late Monday afternoon in June 2011, during my shift at The Big Bad Woof (holistic pet supply store) in Takoma DC, I learned of two 6-week old kittens had been left outside the front door earlier that morning.
+A community member of Takoma Park, where 9 out of 10 members owns a pet, saw them in a carrier and delivered them to a local home-based rescue.

 Five days later Sterling and Silver were at the store again, only this time they were up for adoption.
 Their small crate was accessible for viewing and easy handling.
 The kittens were guesstimated to be around eight weeks old.
 They were clearly sick with an upper respiratory infection (very common in kittens).

 Sterling was not doing well though.
 She was tiny, feverish, sleepy, to the point of almost falling over.
 Sterling’s brother Silver was rowdy, three to four times her size and playing way too rough with her.
 Sterling could barely stand up, let alone defend herself.
 Silver was sick too, with a bit of pus in his eyes, but his constitution was stronger and his symptoms far less.

 Silver (now Sam) was sweet, though he seemed frustrated and angry, or maybe he just had lots of male kitten testosterone to express.
 Unaware of the impact he was having on Sterling, I am glad I intervened to help, ultimately adopting them both.
 With conscious attention and boundary setting, Sam shifted quickly.
 With observation it was easy to see he was jealous and insecure…more about his viscous behavior later–it is coming full circle with conscious everything (love, communication, food, medicine, and play).